HwWobbe/WipHww/README.md

 - https://x.com/great_martis/status/2050505916827742542?s=51&t=C4FI8kkNGScRWshds9UBIA
   - doomAndGloom view?
     - Xlinks: can this be provided as Sourcs to the pribcvte Llm?
+      - ideally this will work with the InvestPiorts too.
 - direct login via KeepH seems problematic in comparision of the generic LinksG page
 - interruption caused by AI error - fixed.
 - at this time, KeepH needs an ifExists check